ogedmund/AD-Lab/README.md

-I have now officially resumed this project not quite but soon come i hope fr. yea
+I have now officially resumed this project not quite but soon com